VUEngine/vuengine.github.io/documentation/user-guide/game-levels.md

 };
 ```

-Actors can be instantiated and added to the Stage programmatically, that is to say that it is not mandatory to provide their specs in advance as part of the list of ActorSpecs defined in the StageSpec.
+`Actor`s can be instantiated and added to the `Stage` programmatically, that is to say that it is not mandatory to provide their specs in advance as part of the list of **ActorSpecs** defined in the **StageSpec**.

-To add Actors to the Stage programmatically, the following method can be used:
+To add `Actor`s to the `Stage` programmatically, the following method can be used:

 ```cpp
     extern ActorSpec PunkActorSpec;